- Professor of Journalism and English at UC Berkeley

 In the wake of the terrorist attacks of September 11, 2001, Danner became increasingly outspoken against American responses like the March 2003 invasion of Iraq.
 He debated against such notables as Christopher Hitchens, Michael Ignatieff, David Frum, William Kristol, Leon Wieseltier and others, dismissing as “rubbish” the very idea that an “imperialist” America was in any way threatened by Saddam Hussein’s regime in Baghdad.

-In 2004 Danner, who never believed that George W. Bush had legitimately won the disputed presidential election of 2000, published his third book, The Road to Illegitimacy: What Really Happened in the 2000 Florida Vote Recount.
+In 2004 as well, Danner, who never believed that George W. Bush had legitimately won the disputed presidential election of 2000, published yet another book, The Road to Illegitimacy: What Really Happened in the 2000 Florida Vote Recount.

 How, according to Danner, did President Bush win reelection in 2004?
-“In the world of American hucksterism, the sin may be the draw,” wrote Danner at the Nation Institute weblog Tom Dispatch, “but the payoff’s always in redemption.”
-Danner claimed that Bush won in 2004 through moralizing propaganda and the demonization of his opponent, Senator John F. Kerry.
+“In the world of American hucksterism, the sin may be the draw,” wrote Danner in January 2005, “but the payoff’s always in redemption.”
+Danner claimed that Bush had won in 2004 through moralizing propaganda and the demonization of his opponent, Senator John F. Kerry.
 Moreover, Danner observed that Kerry had harmed his own campaign by vacillating on whether the U.S. should have invaded Iraq.
 “Democrats themselves, haunted by the traditional charge of ‘weakness on national security,’” wrote Danner, “…were deeply divided on what should be done about the Iraq war.”

 In a 2005 article in The New York Times, Danner approvingly quoted a Defense Science Board report which stated that the 9/11 terrorists shared “one overarching goal,” which was “the overthrow of what Islamists call the ‘apostate’ regimes: the tyrannies of Egypt, Saudi Arabia, Pakistan, Jordan and the gulf states.”
 Further, Danner endorsed the report’s assertion that: “The United States finds itself in the strategically awkward and potentially dangerous situation of being the longstanding prop and alliance partner of these authoritarian regimes.
 Without the U.S., these regimes could not survive.”
 From that premise, Danner concluded that on 9/11, “[f]undamentalist Islamic thought took aim at America’s policies, not at its existence.”